psf/black/docs/the_black_code_style/future_style.md

 ```

 Although when the target version is Python 3.9 or higher, _Black_ uses parentheses
-instead since they're allowed in Python 3.9 and higher.
+instead in `--preview` mode (see below) since they're allowed in Python 3.9 and higher.

 An alternative to consider if the backslashes in the above formatting are undesirable is
 to use {external:py:obj}`contextlib.ExitStack` to combine context managers in the